TheOdinProject/curriculum/pairing/pairing.md

 1. Find and "call" your partner on Screenhero and share your screen
 1. Get your [pomodoro timer](http://tomato-timer.com/) fired up
 1. Come up with your battle plan for the project
+1. [If using git] Create the public Github repo for the project
 1. Code!
 Switch!
 Code!
 Switch!
 Repeat n times!
-1. Push your code to a public Github repository or email it to the partner whose computer wasn't used
+1. Push your code to the Github repository or email it to the partner whose computer wasn't used
 1. Schedule another session!

 TODO: video of a sample pairing session